SAPUCC/inviterbot/README.md

 ## Installation
 This is a plugin for the Maubot bot system which is required for the bot to run.

 It is also required to install the following additional dependencies to your maubot server environment.
+You can install them all with `pip install -r requirements.txt`:
+- azure-identity
-- `pip install msgraph-core azure-identity ldap3`
+- msgraph-core
+- ldap3

-Use this Dockerfile to have the requirements already installed:
+Otherwise use this Dockerfile to have the requirements already installed:
 ````
 FROM dock.mau.dev/maubot/maubot
 RUN apk add gcc